Tip-Off: 9:00 p.m.

 NC State Notes

-N C State and Clemson are the only ACC schools that played five of their first eight league games on the road this season.
-The game in Charlottesville will mark NC State's last road trip of the season.
-At the end of the regular season, NC State will have played back-to-back road games on five separate occasions.
+NC State and Clemson are the only ACC schools that played five of their first eight league games on the road this season.
+NC State will take its last road trip March 2 to Virginia.
+At the end of the regular season, NC State will have played back-to-back road games on five separate occasions, and has only played two straight in the RBC Center just once since games back in mid-December.

-The good news, the Pack is closing out the season with four of its last five games at home - all ACC contests.
+The good news, the Pack will close out the season with four of its last five games at home - all ACC contests.